PlugAndTrade/elasticsearch-bootstrap/README.md

 The above config will the alias `my_alias` to `my_index-12345`.

-The indices configuration and aliase configuration are compatible and may be merged, e.g.:
+The indices configuration and aliases configuration are compatible and may be merged, e.g.:
 ```json
 {
   "indices": [